Quebec's flood zone has peaked; baby, father still missing

 In Photos: Exhausted residents fight rising floodwaters in hard-hit Quebec

 Rain and especially the melt of unusually heavy winter snowfall over a large band of northern Quebec has flooded 2,426 homes in Quebec and forced 1,520 people to leave their homes in 150 municipalities.
 Dozens of homes in the Ontario part of the region are also flooded.
+Premier Kathleen Wynne is travelling to eastern Ontario today to visit communities affected by flooding.

 Mr. Heurtel said nine reservoirs in the Outaouais region controlled by the province, Hydro-Quebec and the federal government are holding back the maximum capacity of water.
 He said that without the reservoirs, water levels near Montreal, which have risen one meter since Tuesday, would be 50 centimetres higher.